BBC backtracks as ex-football star Gary Lineker returns to television

 Former England football star Gary Lineker will continue as the host of the BBC's flagship weekend football show Match of the Day, after the British public broadcaster reached an agreement with the presenter, putting an end to a "difficult weekend".

 The move comes after an outcry as the former player, turned pundit, was forced to step down from presenting the BBC's flagship football show.
-Two other former football stars who were due to present alongside Linkeker, Ian Wright and Alan Shearer, also stepped down in solidarity.
+Two other former football stars who were due to present alongside Lineker, Ian Wright and Alan Shearer, also refused to appear in solidarity.

 The dispute spread over the weekend with a number of high profile BBC sports presenters declining to work on broadcasts, severely disrupting the BBC's sports-heavy weekend schedule.

-Lineker's tweet criticised the government's new bill concerning asylum seekers, comparing the language used to launch the policy with that used in 1930s Germany.
+Lineker's tweet criticised the government's new Illegal Migration bill, comparing the language used to launch the policy with that used in 1930s Germany.

 The BBC now says it will will also launch an independent review of its existing social media guidance.
 Lineker is in favour of such a review that specifically pertains to freelancers outside news and current affairs, the statement added.